-ALERT: Software issues with TCL 6-Series TVs featuring Google TV
+ALERT: Software updates for TCL Television Models featuring Google TV

 Here is a quick video on how you can connect set up an External Antenna to your TCL Roku TV.
 You can also refer to the step-by-step instructions below.

 1. Connect a 75-ohm coaxial cable (not provided) from the device to the ANT/CABLE input on the TV.